Design Context Extract

 Demo Producer

-Creates polished demo videos for skills, tutorials, and CLI demonstrations.
+Universal demo video creator for skills, agents, plugins, tutorials, CLI commands, and code walkthroughs.
+Generates scripts, storyboards, VHS terminal recordings, and Remotion video compositions with task-tracked production phases.
 Use when producing video showcases, marketing content, or terminal recordings.

 Last updated on